mdfaiazalam/SQL-Sales-and-Inventory-Analysis/README.md

 - **Orders**: Records order details with timestamps.
 - **OrderDetails**: Stores line-item details for each order.
 - **Regions**: Provides regional sales data.

+## 🔍 Solved Problems
+This project includes solutions to SQL problems at different levels: